etiennestuder/teamcity-build-scan-plugin/README.md

     - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to _true_ if your Gradle Enterprise instance is using a self-signed certificate
     - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins; required if your TeamCity agents are not able to access the Gradle Plugin Portal
     - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for _Command Line_ build steps; by default only steps using the _Gradle_ runner are enabled
-    - `buildScanPlugin.log-parsing.enabled` - use log parsing to extract Build Scan urls (if the default mechanism for capturing Build Scan links is not working)

-3. Trigger your Gradle build.

-4. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

-_Note: For Gradle, the Common Custom User Data Gradle plugin must be at least version 1.7 or newer._

 ##### Example Gradle Configuration